 Those places that resonate with a subliminal force from deep within,

 About the artist

-Since February 2015 she has been teaching brush making workshops within NSW, Victoria, ACT and QLD.
-Known as The Brushmaker, she sources materials from her natural environment including driftwood, bamboo, organic fibres along with found objects making unique rudimental and utilitarian brushes in a variety of shapes and sizes.
+Since February 2015, she has taught brush-making workshops within NSW, Victoria, ACT and QLD.
+Known as The Brushmaker, she sources materials from her natural environment, including driftwood, bamboo, and organic fibres, along with found objects making unique rudimental and utilitarian brushes in various shapes and sizes.